jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-08-extension-system-for-three-js.markdown

 How far is it possible to push this concept of *"three.js power + jQuery API usuability"*.
 It seems all very cute at first sight but only time will tell.

-That's all folks. have fun :)
+That's all folks.
+More on tQuery soon.
+Have fun :)